Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 ACE receives postings from employers offering internships and jobs on a daily basis.
-All are posted on ACE Connect and the College Career Consortium of Illinois (CCCI), College Central Network.
-Complete your registration on both to search for opportunities.
+All are posted on ACE Connect.
+Complete your registration to search for opportunities.

 Once your registration is complete, submit a résumé for review.
 ACE also offers assistance with locating internship sites (Note: graduate students need to see their graduate program advisor first).

 Students may choose to register and receive academic credit for their internship experience.
 Credit is awarded in the ratio of 1 semester credit hour per every 50 hours worked on site and may range anywhere from 2-6 semester credit hours.
 The maximum amount of internship credit that may be counted toward graduation requirements is 6 semester credit hours.
 To obtain academic credit, students are expected to:

 All prospective interns have completed a significant amount of coursework and have the academic foundation needed to make a positive contribution to any company or organization.
 To qualify for participation in Benedictine’s internship program, a student must:

 Know your rights as a student intern.
 Students should be aware of their rights.
 Read the U.S. Department of Labor Wage and Hour Division fact sheet on Internship Programs Under the Fair Labor Standards Act before applying for or accepting an internship.

 Job fairs can be a great way to network with potential employers and make a great first impression that could lead to an interview, an internship or a job.
 Stay tuned for upcoming job and internships fairs on campus and elsewhere.
 We offer and collaborate on two major career and internship fair offerings: